ARGENTINA

 Baker flogged and Back showing resulting weals

-Pictures from the 1950s.
-The man is being whipped for charging too much for his bread.
-It appears the punishment took place in public.
+Pictures from 1954.
+The man is being publicly whipped in the public square of Kena for charging too much for his bread during a famine.
 Note the curious crucifix-style whipping post with a hole for the offender to put his head through.
 The second picture shows a doctor attending to him afterwards.

 Corpun file 21948